Maidan coach Ashok Mustafi dies following cardiac arrest | Sports-Games

 "He was suffering from heart-related ailments and was admitted to a hospital in April.
 Early this morning he suffered a cardiac arrest and breathed his last," a family source told PTI.
 He was the coach of famous Dukhiram Cricket Coaching Centre which came into being under the Aryan Club galleries -- once considered the nursery of Bengal cricket having produced more than a dozen of Ranji cricketers including Ganguly.

-Ganguly's father had put him under Mustafi in his formative years as he took his early cricketing lessons along with his friend Sanjay Das.
-Last month Mustafi's condition had deteriorated and Ganguly along with his close friend Sanjay made all the arrangements for his treatment.
+In a condolence message, Cricket Association of Bengal President Avishek Dalmiya said: "I am shocked and sad at the demise of Mustafi Sir.
+His contribution to cricket, especially in shaping up careers would be remembered forever.
+"Deepest condolences to his family.
+Pray to Almighty for his soul's eternal peace."
+Ganguly's father had put him under Mustafi in his formative years as he took his early cricketing lessons along with his childhood friend Sanjay Das in the mid 1980s.
+"He was not only our Sir but a friend, philosopher and guide.
+Sourav and I spent about six years under his coaching.
+Your first coach is always special and we had the special bonding.
+Whenever we had any doubts, he was there to offer his guidance," Das said.

+"My heartfelt condolences to his family.
+It's a big blow for all of us.
+He will be missed by the entire cricketing fraternity.
+May his soul rest in peace," Das, who is also the tour and fixture committee member of the CAB, added.
+Last month Mustafi's condition had deteriorated and Ganguly along with Das made all the arrangements for his treatment.

-In 1992, Mustafi joined Howrah Union before associating himself with a coaching center near his residence in Saltlake.
+In 1992, Mustafi joined Howrah Union before associating himself with a coaching centre near his residence in Saltlake..

 ALSO READ